ari-holtzman/l2w/README.md

 1	SCORER_PATH	SCORER_CLASS	/path/to/model.pt
 ```

 SCORER_PATH and SCORER_CLASS are word_rep.context_scorer & ContextScorer respectively for all modules, except the entailment module.
-For the entailment module SCORER_PATH and SCORE_CLASS are entailment.entail_scorer_new & EntailmentScorer.
+For the entailment module SCORER_PATH and SCORER_CLASS are entailment.entail_scorer_new & EntailmentScorer.

 For an example, see our [pre-trained models](https://drive.google.com/open?id=1ehvfjP4VPWo9UZotbSeYVWEq3yAoe_76).